MBA stage 1: management: perspectives and practice

 The module is designed for professionals from a wide range of contexts and backgrounds who need actively to engage with the challenges of twenty-first century management, to develop their management skills and knowledge of management frameworks, theories and tools and to use these appropriately in order to make a real difference in their own practice.

 The school is an opportunity to meet other managers and tutors and to work in small groups on cross functional management problems.
-Skills development includes problem solving, negotiation skills, applying module concepts to real situations and working on self development and professional development.
+Skills development includes problem solving, team working, applying module concepts to real situations and working on self development and professional development.

 Both versions of the residential school (face to face and online) have been devised to deliver the essential learning outcomes for B716, however it is fair to say that past experience shows that the majority of students prefer to attend a face-to-face school if they can.
 The cost of the residential school (excluding travel) is included in the module fee.

 At the face to face residential school you will need to carry out online research and so you should endeavour to bring a portable device such as a laptop, PDA or smart phone to the school in order to participate in these activities.

 This module is the first module in our Open University Business School masters degree programme.
 Normally, to register for this module you must have a UK honours degree or equivalent professional qualification, and have a minimum of three years’ experience in a managerial, professional or technical role.
 Usually this means that you are at least 25 years old as it is unusual (but not impossible) to be able to satisfy the ‘experience’ requirement under this age.

 Experienced managers who do not meet the academic requirement can be accepted onto B716 if they first complete the Professional Certificate in Management (S01) (previously coded C31) which has open entry.